-Barristers cannot take on direct public access work on Legal Aid.
+Barristers cannot take on direct public access work under Legal Aid (public funding).

 To check your financial eligibility for Legal Aid, you can use the calculator on the Ministry of Justice’s website.
 Where the merits test is satisfied, you may be able to get legal advice and representation for free or by making contributions, usually monthly.
 If you are eligible for Legal Aid, you should think carefully before instructing a barrister privately through the direct public access scheme.

 However, we recognise that more and more types of case are being excluded from the scope of Legal Aid funding, and that it is therefore becoming increasingly difficult for many people to secure access to justice.
 In suitable cases, direct public access offers a cost-effective way of securing advice and representation.